Treatment for psychosis

 The underlying psychological cause often influences the type of psychotic episode someone experiences.
 For example, a person with bipolar disorder is more likely to have grandiose delusions.
 Someone with depression or schizophrenia is more likely to develop persecutory delusions.

 The causes of psychosis are not fully understood.
-It is likely that psychosis is caused by a number of factors including:
+Psychosis is likely caused by several factors, including:

 - Genetic vulnerability – family history of psychotic disorder